Contributing to Public AI Network

 Review Process

-- Automated Checks: Basic tests run automatically
+- Automated Checks: Basic tests run automatically (making sure nothing breaks)

 - Feedback & Discussion: We may suggest improvements or ask questions

-Getting Write Access
+Getting Edit Access

-- Help maintain the site
+- Help maintain and improve the site

-To get write access:
+To get edit access:

 - Let us know you’re interested in becoming a regular maintainer